able-app/docs/controls/Θ collections/bar/bar-image.md

-# Bar - AdaptIcon
+# Bar - Image

-Collection:  A convenience wrapper around adaptiocn cells for display in the bar component.
+Collection:  A convenience wrapper around image cells for display in the bar component.